Uhlmann

-Uhlmann is a German surname that is derived from the German given name 'Ulrich'.
-The surname hails from the Swabian Jura region of Baden-Württemberg, particularly from the Bottwar Valley, Germany.
+Uhlmann is a German surname that is thought to have been derived from the German given name 'Ulrich'.
+Alternative origins suggest it was originally a toponymic derived from the German city of Ulm, or a derivation from the High German word Owl (Uhl — in High German).

+The surname is primarily found in German speaking countries.
+In Switzerland, Austria, and Germany — particularly from the Swabian Jura region of Baden-Württemberg, it is also found to a lesser concentration in Saxony.

 Notable people with the surname include: